ZoeMeow5466/DUTAPI.Java/README.md

 ## Latest change log

-Version 1.5
+Version 1.5.1

-- Chaged variables for Subject Schedue.
-- Schedule Study and Schedule Exam will be independence.
+- Switched to Gradle.

 [Click here](CHANGELOG.md) for all log versions.